gruntwork-io/docs/docs/landing-zone/index.md

 # About Landing Zone

-The Landing Zone component is focused on:
+Gruntwork Landing Zone enables your organization to:

-- Creating an initial best-practice, AWS multi-account setup
+- Create an initial best-practice, AWS multi-account setup
-- Putting in place a system for vending new AWS accounts (commonly known as an "account factory")
+- Put in place a system for vending new AWS accounts (commonly known as an "account factory")
-- Installing secure AWS account baselines compliant with the [CIS AWS Foundations Benchmark](https://www.cisecurity.org/benchmark/amazon_web_services).
+- Install secure AWS account baselines compliant with the [CIS AWS Foundations Benchmark](https://www.cisecurity.org/benchmark/amazon_web_services).

 Gruntwork Landing Zone is intended to be deployed as your new paradigm for creating and managing AWS accounts.
 Once set up, you can import existing AWS accounts.